nirob2017/classwork_5/README.md

 All the tests of newly Win Back user's are declared here, language is set to English.

-## The features of kotlin that used in this testing structures are in summary
+## The features of kotlin used in this testing structures are in summary
 * We didn't throw any Exception in any class or methods, in java which were mandatory to declare.
 For i.e
 ```kotlin
 fun pressDeviceBackButton() = UiDevice.getInstance(InstrumentationRegistry.getInstrumentation()).pressKeyCode(KeyEvent.KEYCODE_BACK)